sph-mn/sph-sp/other/documentation/c-manual.md

 * events usually receive an output block shared by all events. but with the isolate option, sub events receive a dedicated block. then multiple map-events can post-process specifically the output of one event before it is summed with the output of all events
 * use case: filter chains, any other post processing of event output

+## sound-event
+* uniform interface to noise-event and wave-event

+* sound_event_config_t.noise is 0 for a sine wave, 1 for windowed sinc filtered noise, 2 for state-variable filtered noise
+* sound_event_config_t.frq is the frequency, or low frequency cutoff for filtered noise, in hertz
+* .wdt is the bandwidth for noise, with .frq being the lowest frequency. wmod is a modulation array (wdt(t)) for .wdt

 ## rendering events to files or arrays
 * to file, to plot, to array